 JRCPTB Handbook for CESR applicants (PDF) provides a comprehensive overview of the CESR process along with other information needed to complete a successful CESR application.

 Applications are first made online, through the GMC website.
 This application will need to be supplemented by supporting evidence and structured reports from six nominated referees.

 CESR applications will be supported by a hard copy of your documentary evidence.
 The GMC and the JCRPTB evaluating your application must be certain that the evidence you provide is a true and accurate reflection of your training and experience.
 Each page of your evidence must clearly refer to you by name.

-The GMC has set out clear guidance when gathering your evidence in terms of authenticating and validating your documentation: http://www.gmc-uk.org/doctors/24769.asp.
+The GMC has set out clear guidance when gathering your evidence in terms of authenticating and verifying your documentation: http://www.gmc-uk.org/doctors/24769.asp.

 All applicants should consult the above information thoroughly when considering making an application.
 CESR applications are often unsuccessful because applicants have not submitted sufficient, recent evidence (i.e. within the past five years) to cover the full breadth of the Core and Specialty CCT dermatology curriculum.

 CESR in a CCT specialty applicants must ensure they can provide primary evidence of their competences in their training and experience in acute general and community dermatology, neonatal medicine and safeguarding children.
 If you have not covered a specific area of the curriculum it is advisable to postpone an application until you have been able to gain this experience.

 CESR in a non-CCT specialty applicants will need to submit primary evidence that particularly addresses the competences expected within their sub-specialty.
 Such applications may not require evidence to the same standard for all other competences outside of their sub-specialty.
 Nevertheless, applicants should address all competences required in the application, to the standard defined in the curriculum of their chosen sub-specialty.